perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

 demonstrates that even sorting can be trickier than you think.*

-**NOTE**: The following is an excerpt from the draft manuscript of *Programming Perl*, 4áµÊ° edition
+**NOTE**: The following is an excerpt from the draft manuscript of *Programming Perl*, 4ᵗʰ edition

 Calling `sort` without a comparison function is quite often the wrong thing to do, even on plain text.
 That's because if you use a bare sort, you can get really strange results.
 It's not just Perl either: almost all programming languages work this way, even the shell command.
-You might be surprised to find that with this sort of nonsense sort, â¹Bâº comes before â¹aâº not after it, â¹Ã©âº comes before â¹ï½âº, and â¹ï¬âº comes after â¹zzâº.
+You might be surprised to find that with this sort of nonsense sort, ‹B› comes before ‹a› not after it, ‹é› comes before ‹ｄ›, and ‹ﬀ› comes after ‹zz›.
 There's no end to such silliness, either; see the default sort tables at the end of this article to see what I mean.

 There are situations when a bare `sort` is appropriate, but fewer than you think.
-One scenario is when every string you're sorting contains nothing but the 26 lowercase (or uppercase, but not both) Latin letters from â¹a-zâº, without any whitespace or punctuation.
+One scenario is when every string you're sorting contains nothing but the 26 lowercase (or uppercase, but not both) Latin letters from ‹a-z›, without any whitespace or punctuation.

 Another occasion when a simple, unadorned `sort` is appropriate is when you have no other goal but to iterate in an order that is merely